 In collaboration with researchers and primatologists, Uganda Wildlife Authority has put in a lot of work over many years to make sure gorilla trekking is safe for tourists and mountain gorillas.
 The activity is super important to the continued conservation of the primate sanctuaries and every wild living thing in them.
 Gorilla trekking is a kind of tourist’s direct contribution to the conservation efforts.

 Every trekker’s chances to meet the mountain gorillas on a Uganda gorilla trek are pretty high and assuring.
 UWA trailhead offices send out a group of rangers to track a gorilla troop from where they left them nesting the previous evening.
-When they find them, the rangers radio-call out to your lead ranger guide with information on their location bearings.
-That’s why your lead guide carries a walkie-talkie.
+When they find them, the rangers stick with the gorillas on the foraging expeditions and radio-call out to your lead ranger guide with updates on their location bearings.
+It’s typical for a lead guide to talk on a walkie-talkie during your trek.

 Previously, the trekking team of 11 people (8 trekkers, 2 rangers, and 1 guide) had to find the spot where gorillas nested the previous night and track their way to the gorillas with no assurance of finding the gorillas at all.